Omar-Alaa-Elzanaty/askfm/README.md

 # askfm
 first oop project with c++.

-I try use some of topics of oop.
+I tried to use some of topics of oop.

 basicly the program depend on id to can answer, you should show the questions that sent to you as it will not appear automatically. used file base system.